zix99/rare/docs/usage/input.md

 should work for most cases.
 If you do find you need to modify how *rare* is reading, you can tweak two things:

+* workers -- How many threads are processing the data
-* concurrency -- How many files are read at once
+* reader concurrency -- How many files are read at once
 * batch size -- How many lines read from a given file are "batched" to send to the expression stage

+### Workers

+Workers specify how many threads are processing the data (running regex/dissect and expressions).
+By default it's `NumCPU/2+1` to leave room for readers and other processes.

+Specify with:

+`rare <aggregator> --workers=5 ...`

-### Concurrency
+### Reader Concurrency

 Concurrency specifies how many files are opened at once (in a normal case).
-It defaults to `3`, but is ignored if following files.
+It defaults to the same as `workers`, but is ignored if following files.

 Specify with:

 `rare <aggregator> --readers=1 file1 file2 file3...`

+Additionally, you can specify how large the reader's buffer is.
+This determines how many bytes can be read, at maximum, before passing on the data to the batcher.

+It defaults to `1 MB`.

+Specify with:

+`rare <aggregator> --readers-buffer=1024 ...`

 ### Batch Sizes

-Rare reads (by default) 1000 lines in a file, for a batch, before providing it to the extractor stage.
+Rare reads (by default) 1000 lines in a file, for a batch, before providing it to the extractor/worker stage.
 This significantly speeds up processing, but comes at the cost of being less real-time if input generation is slow.

 To counteract this, in the *follow* or *stdin* cases, there's also a flush timeout of 250ms.
 This means if a new line has been received, and the duration has passed, that the batch will be processed regardless of its current size.

-You can tweak this value with `--batch`
+You can tweak the max batch size with `--batch`

 `rare <aggreagator> --batch=10 ...`